by Susan Flantzer © Unofficial Royalty 2016

 7) Lady Margaret Clifford, daughter of Countess of Cumberland (born Lady Eleanor Brandon, daughter of Mary Tudor)

-King Edward VI’s death and the succession of his Catholic half-sister Mary would spell trouble for the English Reformation.
+King Edward VI’s death and the succession of his Catholic half-sister Mary would cause trouble for the English Reformation.
 Many on Edward’s Council feared this, including the Duke of Northumberland.
 What exact role the Duke of Northumberland had in what followed is still debated, but surely he played a big part in the unfolding of what happened.
 The king opposed Mary’s succession not only for religious reasons but also because of her illegitimacy and his belief in male succession.
-He also opposed the succession of his half-sister for reasons of illegitimacy and belief in male succession.
-Both Mary and Elizabeth were still considered to be legally illegitimate.
+Both Edward’s half sisters Mary and Elizabeth were still considered legally illegitimate.

 After great suffering, fifteen-year-old King Edward VI died on July 6, 1553, most likely from tuberculosis.
-On July 9, Jane was told that she was Queen, and reluctantly accepted the fact.
+On July 9, Jane was told she was Queen of England and reluctantly accepted the fact.
 She was publicly proclaimed Queen with much pomp after Edward’s death was announced on July 10.
 Queen Jane made a state entry into the Tower of London.
-Frances carried her train and the rather short Queen wore raised shoes to give her height.
+Frances carried her train and the rather short Queen Jane wore raised shoes to give her height.
 Jane showed some spirit when she refused to allow her husband to be proclaimed king.

 Nor grace, nor splendor, nor a royal name,